Eastern vs Western Parenting Style: Which One is Better?

 Final Thoughts: Finding the Right Balance

 If you’re an Indian parent raising kids in a modern world, you don’t have to choose just one style.
-You can: ✔️ Encourage academic success but also allow creativity.
+Instead, you can blend the best of both worlds to raise well-rounded, confident children.

 What’s Your Parenting Style?